Squat Perfection – Step 1: Learn the Move

 In the pool?
 A stairway handrail can help facilitate squat perfection.
 Simply hold onto the handrail and press the hips back.

 In week 2, it’s time to step out of your comfort zone and move into the growth zone.
-Thank you for being a part of my February WECOACH 3D Squat Challenge.
-I can’t wait to hear how you’ve enjoyed this challenge and what you’ve gotten out of your commitment to fitness this month.
+Thank you for being a part of my WECOACH 3D Squat Challenge.
+I can’t wait to hear how you’ve enjoyed this challenge and what you’ve gotten out of your commitment to fitness.